zimmerlab/fuzzifier/README.md

 ```

 ### identification and validation of cancer-specific and marker miRNAs
+Cancer-specific miRNAs are selected from DESeq2 results by thresholds for log2 foldchange and corrected _p_-values (DESeq2 standard method), or by setting cutoffs for fuzzy values in fuzzy sets --/- and ++/+.
+Additionally, the percentage of sample pairs with their highest fuzzy value in these corresponidng fuzzy sets are observed.
+The thresholds differ for the three methods.
+The identified cancer-specific results are compared to the CMC tables, where results with CMC score of at leat 3.0 can be considered as validated

+Markers are defined as cancer-specific miRNAs, which are only found to be specific in exactly one cancer type.
+They are selected from the identified cancer-miRNAs and validated in the same way.
 ```
 make comparison
 ```

 ### visualization
+Figures are generated for (example) fuzzy concepts, common markers that are validated and identified by all four methods, venn-diagram for overlaps between cancer-specific results from the four methods as well as ridgeline plots of tumor and normal expression in each cancer type for the identified cancer-specific miRNAs.
 ```
 make visualization
 ```